jdebloat/jdebloat/tools/jdebloat/README.md

 we are incapable of creating a complete call graph with standard call graph analysis libraries alone.
 To overcome this we use [TamiFlex](https://doi.org/10.1145/1985793.1985827).
-TamiFlex observes the execution of a Java program and notes the reflective method invocations (their locations within the Java application, and what they invoke).
+TamiFlex observes the execution of a Java program under the given test suite and notes the reflective method invocations --- where these reflective calls are made within a Java application, and what the call targets are.

-Our Debloat tool runs TamiFlex with the target Java project's tests as input.
-We then extract all the method invocations achieved via reflection.
-We set these as additional entry points for the call graph analysis.
-This thereby results in a safer debloating.
+JDebloat runs TamiFlex with the target Java project's existing test cases as input.
+We then extract all method invocations that were made via reflection.
+We set these as additional entry points for the static call graph analysis.
+This thereby results in safer debloating.

 ## Usage

 To execute our debloat tool with the benchmarks, simply run `make debloat` in the VM provided.
-The debloated programs, can be found in `output/debloat`, along with a a summary of the size redution achieved in `output/debloat/size_info.dat`.
+The debloated programs, can be found in `output/debloat`, along with a a summary of the size reduction achieved in `output/debloat/size_info.dat`.

-If running the tool independently is required, please read the follwing usage notes:
+If running the tool independently is required, please read the following usage notes:

 ```
 usage: jdebloat.jar [-a <arg>] [-c <arg>] [-d] [-e <Exception Message>]